 3. Marketers are put into the limelight, more so than sales

 B2B pharma has always relied on direct field sales to fuel its new business initiatives but this trend has shifted in recent years.
-The Marketing Journal suggests that the decline in B2B field sales makes way for more marketing-led initiatives, such as inbound marketing or email marketing, led solely by the marketing teams.
+The Marketing Journal suggests that the decline in B2B field sales makes way for more marketing-led initiatives, such as inbound marketing and effective SEO & web design, led solely by the marketing teams.
 Customer buying behaviours in general dictates that this self-service style of buying is a more preferred method of purchasing products.

 This creates a challenge for marketers, as the weight of new business leans more on marketers than sales in an industry where it has always been the other way around.
 An article in PMLive suggests that marketers need to use digital to optimise B2B pharma sales, but with limited experience and/or no historical data from such initiatives, marketers are presented with a challenge.
 Where to start?